RobinWts/InkyPi-Plugin-hardwarebuttons/README.md

 - **External script**: use an absolute path to a script under the InkyPi service user's home directory (for example `/home/pi/scripts/my_action.sh`).
 The plugin runs it with `bash` and a 30 s timeout.
 - **Call URL**: when triggered, the plugin calls the configured URL using `curl` with a 10 s timeout.
 The URL must start with `http://` or `https://`.
 Useful for triggering webhooks, API endpoints, or home automation systems.
 - After changing settings, click **Save and back**; the button manager reloads config without restarting InkyPi.

+## Development status

+This plugin in still under development, so make sure to look for updates frequently.
+Basic functions are tested to work, action registration of 3rd party plugins is still wip...